RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

 Informing MASH about the particular experiment settings is crucial to adapt the software functionalities to your own experiment setup.

-After the project creation is completed, it is recommended to save it to a [.mash file](../output-files/mash-mash-project.html) that should regularly be overwritten as the analysis progresses.
+After the project creation is completed, it is recommended to save it to a [.mash file](../output-files/mash-mash-project.html) that should regularly be overwritten in order to keep traceability and access to the results.

 In theory, the software is compatible with: